 Looking for a full dinner idea, not just a side dish?
 Stir fry some chicken or shrimp first, then add it to the green beans with an extra dose of the sauce, and serve it over brown rice.
 Or cook a separate chicken or shrimp stir fry using my homemade stir fry sauce.
 Two stir fries are always better than one!

 How do you make a good stir fry recipe?

 - Most important tip...Be prepared!
 Things move quickly when you're stir frying, so chop up the veggies, mince the garlic and ginger, and whisk together any sauces BEFORE you start cooking.
-I even go one step further by lining up the ingredients in glass prep bowls (affiliate link) in the order that they're added to the stir fry.
+I even go one step further by lining up the ingredients in glass prep bowls in the order that they're added to the stir fry.
 A little too far?
 Maybe.
 But it keeps me organized while cooking!

-- Because stir fries are cooked at such a high heat, use oils with a high smoke point, such as canola or grapeseed oils.
+- Because stir fries are cooked at such a high heat, use oils with a high smoke point, such as avocado, canola or grapeseed oils.
 If adding sesame oil for flavor, stir it in when the vegetables are almost done cooking.
 It does not have a high smoke point, so will lend a bitter taste to the dish if cooked too long at a high heat.

 - If you are adding a protein, such as chicken or beef, cook it first, then set aside while cooking the vegetables.
 Add the protein back into the wok with the sauce to reheat it.